vercel/next.js/examples/with-redux-persist/README.md

 ## The idea behind the example

-This example shows how to integrate Redux in Next.js.
+This example shows how to integrate Redux with the power of Redux Persist in Next.js.

-Usually splitting your app state into `pages` feels natural but sometimes you'll want to have global state for your app.
-This is an example on how you can use redux that also works with Next.js's universal rendering approach.
+With the advantage of having a global state for your app using `redux`.
+You'll also require some of your state values to be available offline.
+There comes `redux-persist` using which you can persist your state in browser's local storage.
+While there are various ways of persisting your states which you can always find in there [documentation](https://github.com/rt2zz/redux-persist/blob/master/README.md).
+This is an example of how you can integrate `redux-persist` with redux along with Next.js's universal rendering approach.

-In the first example we are going to display a digital clock that updates every second.
-The first render is happening in the server and then the browser will take over.
-To illustrate this, the server rendered clock will have a different background color (black) than the client one (grey).

-The Redux `Provider` is implemented in `pages/_app.js`.
-Since the `MyApp` component is wrapped in `withReduxStore` the redux store will be automatically initialized and provided to `MyApp`, which in turn passes it off to `react-redux`'s `Provider` component.

-All pages have access to the redux store using `connect` from `react-redux`.

-On the server side every request initializes a new store, because otherwise different user data can be mixed up.
-On the client side the same store is used, even between page changes.

-The example under `components/counter.js`, shows a simple incremental counter implementing a common Redux pattern of mapping state to props.
-Again, the first render is happening in the server and instead of starting the count at 0, it will dispatch an action in redux that starts the count at 1.
-This continues to highlight how each navigation triggers a server render first and then a client render when switching pages on the client side
+In this example, we are going to use the Next.js example [with-redux](https://github.com/zeit/next.js/tree/master/examples/with-redux-persist) to see how you can add a layer of persistence for the global redux state.
+To know more about how to create a Next.js project with Redux, you can browse the example project [with-redux](https://github.com/zeit/next.js/tree/master/examples/with-redux) to know more about its implementation.

+The Redux Persist has been initialized in `store.js`.
+You can add more if you need something more with `redux-persist` by following their docs.
+To wrap out our component in the `Persist Gate` which rehydrates the global state with the persisted values, we'll have to make some modifications in the implementation of Redux in `pages/_app.js` and `pages/_document.js`.

+While you can always see the example to start with your own project, but if you want to see the changes, you can do yourself to add `redux-persist`, you can always go to the [commit](https://github.com/ashwamegh/next.js/commit/6fa470290279d9363f79cf9a401a05e8de07c2e2) where I have made the modification.

+The example under `components/data-list.js`, shows a simple component that fetches data after being mounted and then dispatches an action to populate the redux state `example-data` with the same data.
+And if you see `store.js`, we have whitelisted `example-data` state to be persisted.
+So once the redux state receives the data, it will be persisted to the browser's local storage by `redux-persist`.
+So if you open the app next time and there is no Internet connection or whatsoever condition, the app will load the persisted data and will render it on the screen.

-For simplicity and readability, Reducers, Actions, and Store creators are all in the same file: `store.js`
+For simplicity and readability, Reducers, Actions, Redux Persist configuration, and Store creators are all in the same file: `store.js`